Skip to main content

 Mechanism of Action

-KPV enters cells via the PepT1 oligopeptide transporter and blocks NF-kB nuclear translocation by competitively inhibiting p65/RelA binding to importin-alpha3.
-This prevents NF-kB from activating pro-inflammatory genes, suppressing TNF-alpha, IL-1beta, IL-6, IL-8, and MMP-9 production.
-The mechanism is entirely independent of melanocortin receptor signaling and does not involve cAMP elevation.
+KPV enters cells through the PepT1 oligopeptide transporter and blocks NF-kB nuclear import by competitively inhibiting p65/RelA binding to importin-alpha3.
+Because it intercepts the pathway at the nuclear-entry step rather than upstream, it lowers TNF-alpha, IL-1beta, IL-6, IL-8, and MMP-9 without broadly shutting down the immune response.
+The effect is independent of melanocortin receptor signaling and does not depend on cAMP elevation.

 KPVPepT1 UptakeInflamed tissue targetingNuclear Accumulationp65/importin-α3 blockNF-κB InhibitionGene transcription arrestCytokine SuppressionTNF-α, IL-1β, IL-6& IL-8 reductionTissue ProtectionMMP-9 & MAP kinaseattenuationWound HealingNO-dependentre-epithelializationTargeted Anti-Inflammatory via NF-\u03BAB Nuclear Import Block